biplovgautam/Evoza/README.md

 ## Overview

 Evoza Web Browser is a project developed for the LED2 course in the 2nd semester at our college.
 This application is designed to provide a simple and efficient web browsing experience with a custom user interface.
-The project is developed by a team of five members, with Biplov Gautam serving as the Scrum Master.
+The project is developed by a team of five members.

 ## Team Members